Budweiser ad, 2007

 That issue was raised years ago here in New York’s high court in a gun case, Hamilton v.
 Berretta.
 In Hamilton, relatives of people killed by gun violence in New York sued sued 49 handgun manufacturers in Federal court alleging, amongst other things, negligent marketing, ultra-hazardous activity and fraud.
 It was, in some sense, not that much different in concept from suing the beer companies here.
 The product left the manufacturers’ hands and was used, all too well, for its intended purpose.

-In Hamilton, many of those gun manufacturers were found liable in a civil trial.
-The defendants obviously asked for dismissal, and the then-novel issue matter was appealed Second Circuit Court of Appeals.
+In Hamilton, many of those gun manufacturers were found liable in a civil trial in federal court.
+The defendants obviously asked for dismissal, and the then-novel issue was appealed to the Second Circuit Court of Appeals.
 Unsure of how New York state courts would rule, the federal appeals court certified these two questions to New York’s top state court for a ruling — and I think you will see similarity to the beer case that Kristof and Olson discuss:

 (1) Whether the defendants owed plaintiffs a duty to exercise reasonable care in the marketing and distribution of the handguns they manufacture?